Dowell-Lab/srworkshop/projectB/day09/worksheets/02_r_graphing_worksheet.md

 bound_de_genes <-
 ```

-Print out the number of genes that are differentially expressed and have a p53 ChIP peak in any condition.
-Also, print out the list of genes.
+Print out the number of genes that are differentially expressed and have a p53 ChIP peak (irrespective of whether the ChIP peak appears in the control or experimental condition).

 ### Creating figures in R.

-**Next** we’ll make a Venn diagram showing the overlap of genes with ChIP peaks from the Nutlin samples, genes with ChIP peaks from the DSMO samples, and genes wtih a ChIP peak that are differentially expressed.
+**Next** we’ll make a Venn diagram showing the overlap of genes with ChIP peaks from the Nutlin samples, genes with ChIP peaks from the DSMO samples, and genes ith a ChIP peak that are differentially expressed.

 To make figures in R, we can call a specific package or function that makes the type of graph we’re looking for.
 In this case, we will install a package to make venn diagrams, [ggvenn](https://github.com/yanlinlin82/ggvenn).

 * Visit that website and follow the installation instructions.
 * Load the library at the top of this next code block.
 * Look at the Quick Start section of the documentation.
-Do you see that the function expects a lists of lists?
+Do you see that the function expects a list of lists?
 * Make a list of lists that contains genes with p53 peaks under DMSO treatment, genes with p53 peaks under Nutlin treatment, and genes with a p53 ChIP peak that are differentially expressed.

 ```r